Deep Thinking

 | Billing | Thinking tokens also billed | Only answer content billed |

-Choose models based on task complexity: use deepseek-v4-flash for simple tasks, deepseek-r1 for complex reasoning tasks.
+Choose reasoning depth based on task complexity: omit reasoning_effort for simple tasks (fast thinking), set it to "high" for complex reasoning tasks (deep thinking).